 On the online platform Trace the Face, you can start your search with just a picture.
 If you recognise your family member, they can connect you with them directly.

 If you have not yet applied for asylum and hold a tolerated stay permit or "Duldung" as an unaccompanied minor refugee, you lose your deportation protection as you turn 18.
 This means you may get deported starting from your 18th birthday.
 That is why it is crucial that you talk to a lawyer or counselling centre about your residence options before you turn 18.
-You can apply for asylum, a residence permit or an educational tolerated stay permit („Ausbildungsduldung“).
-You can find a lawyer or a counselling centre through ProAsyl, the Refugee Council or the Youth Migration Service.
-To learn more about “Duldung” and what it means for your future stay in Germany, check our chapter “Tolerated Stay (‘Duldung’).”
+You can, for instance, apply for asylum, a residence permit or an educational tolerated stay permit („Ausbildungsduldung“).

 Your guardian and the Youth Welfare Office are no longer responsible for you from the day you turn 18 which means you can make legal decisions independently.
-However, You may have to move out of your community accommodation and face restricted healthcare service and lack of support in education and training.
+However, You may have to move out of your housing facility and your healthcare service is not going to be as extended as before.
 Besides, as you reach the legal age, you will receive less or no support regarding education and vocational training compared to before.
 Under certain conditions, however, you can apply for a so-called "extension of assistance" („Antrag auf Hilfeverlängerung“ ) at your local Youth Welfare Office.
 If accepted, you will receive support until you reach the age of 21.
 But you need to be able to explain and prove why you need these extra years of support.
 You must submit your application for further assistance together with your guardian before your 18th birthday.
-You can find the Youth Welfare Office responsible for you on unterstuetzung-die-ankommt.de.
+You can find the Youth Welfare Office responsible for you on jugendaemter.de.

 If you, as an unaccompanied minor refugee, do not want to apply for asylum, you will be granted a tolerated stay or "Duldung" until your 18th birthday.
 As soon as you are of age, this "Duldung" loses its validity.
 That is why it is crucial that you talk to a lawyer or counselling centre about your residence options before you turn 18.